About this blog

-Dr Leslie Tay, better known by his moniker “ieat” has spent almost a decade roaming around Singapore in search of the best hawker food and then publishing his mouth watering pictures and stories on his award winning food blog, ieatishootipost.sg.
+Dr Leslie Tay, has spent over a decade and a half roaming around Singapore in search of the best hawker food and then publishing his mouth-watering pictures and stories on his award-winning food blog, ieatishootipost.sg.
 He is recently joined by his lovely wife, Lisa, and together, they continue on the mission of uncovering Singapore’s best eats!

-He is now regarded as one of the best authorities on Singapore food and has appeared on numerous publications and TV programs.
+He has appeared in numerous publications and TV programs.
 In 2013, he co-hosted the TV series “8 Days Eat” together with Belinda Lee.
-The 8 episode series showcased the best of Singapore food embellished with nuggets of hawker history and secrets to discovering the deliciousness of Singapore food.
+The 8-episode series showcased the best of Singapore food embellished with nuggets of hawker history and secrets to discover the deliciousness of Singapore food.
 More recently, he was the host for CNA insider’s episode on “Goodbye Tanglin Halt”.

 Dr Tay has published 4 books on Singapore Food.
 His current book, “Only The Best” is currently in its second print run and has been on the Kinokuniya Best Seller list for non-fiction books.
 “The End of Char Kway Teow” which was published in Dec 2010 was a Straits Times bestseller.
 The book also won 3rd place in the inaugural Reader’s Choice Awards in 2011 and was chosen as one of 50 books to be presented to libraries around the world in celebration of SG50.
 He is also the co-author of “The Singapore Heritage Cookbook” which is an SG50 project showcasing 12 iconic Singaporean dishes published by Peter Knipp Holdings in 2015.

-Ieatishootipost has a growing community of blog readers as well as a growing Facebook fan page with 230,000 fans and a sizeable following on Twitter and Instagram.
+Ieatishootipost has a growing community of readers as well as a sizeable following on Facebook (377K), Instagram (158K), and a growing subscriber base on YouTube (53K).

-He has endorsed products from several major companies and has appeared as the face for the Canon Powershot Campaign on print and radio and continues to conduct lectures on Food Blogging and Food Photography for Canon Singapore.
+He has endorsed products from several major companies and has appeared as the face of the Canon Powershot Campaign on print and radio and continues to conduct lectures on Food Blogging and Food Photography for Canon Singapore.
 He has also endorsed products from companies like KitchenAid, Kikkoman, and Tefal and programs from companies like Citibank, AMEX and Esso.